-A play result of DOUBLE (dtl) to LF (OF CK)..
+A play result of DOUBLE (dtl) to LF (OF CK).

-- After re-rolling the red and green dice and checking the OF CK chart and the DBL section of the result line corresponding to the dice roll, there is a qualifier of "ARM". - Check the left fielder's arm rating and refer to the ARM chart on the Tri Folds in the OFCK Routines section and re-roll the red die to determine the play's final outcome. - Always use the other base runner's advance given in the ARM section for any ARM OF CK checks.
+- Flip a flip card and the OF CK section of the flip card in the DBL section has a qualifier of "ARM". - Check the left fielders arm rating and refer to the ARM chart on the Tri Folds in the OFCK section and reroll the 10 sided die to determine the plays final outcome.
+Always use the other base runners advance given in the ARM section for any ARM OF CK checks

-For base advance on OF CK "F" rating checks:
+1) For base advance on OF CK hits:

-- Singles (whether off an initial Single or a Double that was turned into a Single) can have either "norm" or "Z" base advance codes. - For "norm" base advance use the guide given directly below the range check chart. - For a "Z" result, if there is a runner on 1st (1st, 1st & 3rd, 1st & 2nd etc.) and if the runner on 1st has a BR rating of "A" or "A+" then he scores from 1st on the single.
+- Singles (whether off an initial Single or a Double that was turned into a Single) can have either "norm" or "Z" base advance codes. - For "norm" base advance use the guide given on the Play Result charts and use the SGL2, SGL3 or

+- SGL4 results given underneath the Singles section for each base situation. - For a "Z" result, if there is a runner on 1st (1st, 1st & 3rd, 1st & 2nd etc.) and if the runner on 1st has a BR rating of "A" then he scores from 1st on the single.
 For all other situations a "norm" base advance is used. - Doubles (whether off an initial Double or a Double that was originally a Single play result and turned into a Double) will always show a "Z" base advance code off the flip card but the only time this rare base advance will qualify is if the base situation is either runner on 2nd or runners on 2nd and 3rd and outs less than 2. - If this base situation prerequisite exists and if the runner on 2nd has a BR rating = "C" then he only advances to 3rd due to his misreading of the flyball / hit.
 For all other situations the base advance is a normal 2 base advance for the runner on 2nd and a Coaches Decision to attempt a score from 1st (1 -> cd) if that situation exists.